stefanavey/stefanavey.github.io/_posts/shinyapps/2015-05-16-A-Shiny-App-To-Interactively-Cluster-Your-Data.markdown

 ---
 {% include JB/setup %}

+# UPDATE
+**Since writing this post I've re-implemented the app as a dashboard.
+View the [dashboard version](https://sparsedata.shinyapps.io/SparseData-Cluster),  [source code](https://github.com/sparsedata/cluster-analysis), and [new blog post](http://stefanavey.github.io/r/2015/07/29/2015-07-29-A-Dashboard-Implementation-Of-Clustering-App/).**

 # Brief Summary

-I built an interactive, online App using Shiny where you can upload your own data (for an example, [download mtcars](https://gallery.shinyapps.io/066-upload-file/_w_f88df23c/mtcars.csv)) and perform basic clustering analysis and view correlations in a heatmap.
+I built an interactive, online App using Shiny where you can upload your own data (for an example, [download mtcars](https://internal.shinyapps.io/gallery/066-upload-file/mtcars.csv)) and perform basic clustering analysis and view correlations in a heatmap.

 [View the Shiny App Here](https://avey.shinyapps.io/cluster-analysis/) and [the Source Code here](https://github.com/stefanavey/cluster-analysis).